 With planning and a dash of luck, your herbs will really take off.
 Once you’ve inundated friends with cute posies of herbs, you may want to store the rest for when your fresh bounty has dwindled.
 There are a few ways of doing this like drying them, freezing some, or this method which is to simply store them in ice cube trays submerged in oil.
 Then when you are ready to cook with them, you can just pop the cube out and start cooking away.
 I’ve tried this myself and it really does work a treat.
 I used Cobram Estate Organic Australian Grown olive oil and would highly recommend it for this… and just about anything in the kitchen.

 And on a slightly random note, I happened to walk past the Gorman store in Newtown when they had this adorable display up titled “Harvest Collection“.
 The universe was clearly trying to tell me something here.
-So I don’t know if I can pull off this veggie print dress, but I’m sure going to try!
-It’s just to cute to pass by.
+So I don’t know if I can pull off this veggie print dress, but it certainly is eye catching.